ihollander/git-basics-lecture/WORKFLOWS.md

 This will "fast-forward" any changes to the master branch and make sure your branch has an up-to-date timeline (you can confirm this by running `git log`).
 Doing this makes it less likely that you'll run into merge conflicts when you make a pull request.

-If there are merge conflicts after pulling in the code from the `origin master`, make sure to [fix them](#fixing-merge-conflicts) before moving forward.
+If there are merge conflicts after pulling in the code from the remote master branch, make sure to [fix them](#fixing-merge-conflicts) before moving forward.
 You can tell if there are merge conflicts if you see something like this after running `git pull origin master`:

 ```
 $ git pull origin master